amalto/platform6-ui-components/README.md

 > :construction: This project is currently in development. :construction:

-:warning: This project works for [platform 6](https://github.com/amalto/platform6-wiki) and won't to work with others projects.
+:warning: This project works for [platform 6](https://github.com/amalto/platform6-wiki) and won't work with others projects.

 ## Requirements